+"Every company has some kind of procedure around emergency response but by joining the coalition we can synchronize work of the company and the government."
+Bramastyo Pandu Anendito, Perta Daya Gas (Supervisor)
-- Build relationships with local government first - once they are on board it's a lot easier to engage other stakeholders.

-- Demonstrate the benefits of multi-stakeholder input for government planning processes.

-- A formal agreement involving local government authorities builds project legitimacy with coalition stakeholders.

-- Think about aligning the start of the project with an electoral term so that government support continues.
+- Build relationships with local government first once they are on board it is a lot easier to engage other stakeholders. - Demonstrate the benefits of multistakeholder input for government planning processes. - A formal agreement involving local government authorities builds project legitimacy with coalition stakeholders. - Think about aligning the start of the project with an electoral term so that government support continues.